 One of my favorite ways of preparing tofu recently has been to drain it and tear it apart into chunks.
 The smaller they are, the crispier they become, and they’ll definitely look more appealing to non-tofu eaters.

-The crispy tofu nuggets are tossed in a sticky miso ginger sauce, and pair perfectly with fluffy white rice and roasted vegetables.
+The crispy tofu nuggets are tossed in a sticky miso ginger sauce, made in my favorite stainless steel pan.
+It pairs perfectly with fluffy white rice and roasted vegetables.

 Miso Ginger Sauce